 “The role of the church is not only having the services - we welcome the people and we try to help solve their problems.
 God gave us the love.
 It’s not easy to do this, many of our young generation are out of Syria or are in the army.
 The needs of the people are very big; we’re trying to meet their needs.

 “It’s God mercy that I stayed, that we stayed.”

-Every £42 could provide a month’s emergency food supplies for a displaced family in Syria with no other support.
+Every £26 could provide a monthly emergency relief pack for a family in Syria.

 ‘Without such support we could not live’